 Another significant benefit for small businesses is insurance.
-Corporate travel insurance provides companies and employees extra safety and security, especially when traveling for business.
-For those corporate cards with insurance baked in (like ours in the EEA), the corporate credit card can help alleviate concerns about unforeseen events such as accidents, illnesses, loss of personal documents, and luggage or trip cancellations.
+Corporate travel insurance provides companies and employees extra safety and security, especially when travelling for business.
+For those corporate cards with insurance baked in (like ours in the EEA), the corporate credit card can help alleviate concerns about unforeseen events such as accidents, illnesses, loss of personal documents and luggage or trip cancellations.
 Additionally, with coverage for accidental death and permanent disability, employees now have another layer of protection against accidents and a better overall social benefits package.

 Month-end madness can be a real challenge for businesses, big and small.
 It involves juggling financial reports, reconciliations, and performance assessments.

 Our number one tip?
 Choose a corporate credit card solution that comes with automatic bank reconciliation.
-You should expect your spend management solution to automatically match the card transaction to the proper expense categorization to help you handle large transactions.
+You should expect your spend management solution to automatically match the card transaction to the proper expense categorisation to help you handle large transactions.